Home / Health & Wellness Articles / Relationships /

 Before you attempt to contact a lost friend or relative, you should first assess your motive.
 Why is it is important to make this contact?
 Here are motives that may apply to your situation:

-• You concede you have not made an outreach attempt before.
+- You concede that you have not made an outreach attempt before.

-• You desire to regain the relationship that was lost and are willing to compromise.
+- You desire to regain the relationship that was lost and you are willing to compromise.

-• You acknowledge there is no perfect time to reach out to the other person, and there is no time like the present.
+- You acknowledge that there is no perfect time to reach out to the other person, and there is no time like the present.

 Listen for understanding

 There is no value in communication if shared listening is not the foundation.
 Take time to hear and understand the viewpoint of the other person.
 Withhold your opinions and truly seek to appreciate the pain or despair they may have also endured.
 Get rid of guilt trips.
 Defending your position while inducing a guilt trip on the other person will only reignite the flame that burned the relationship in the first place.

 Forgiveness is a powerful gift in any relationship.
 You must be willing to offer forgiveness if you truly want to move beyond the past.

 Offering forgiveness does not mean you agree with the other person.
 By offering forgiveness, you do not allow your differences to rule your heart, mind and future.
 Remember, while you may be ready to reunite with your friend or family member, the other person may need time to think through your proposal and their response.
 Don’t rush the reunion, or the relationship may not have time to fully reconcile.